-At most one MDN may be issued on behalf of each particular recipient by their user agent.
+A user agent MUST NOT issue more than one MDN on behalf of each particular recipient.
 That is, once an MDN has been issued on behalf of a recipient, no further MDNs may be issued on behalf of that recipient, even if another disposition is performed on the message.
-However, if a message is forwarded, an MDN may been issued for the recipient doing the forwarding and the recipient of the forwarded message may also cause an MDN to be generated.
+However, if a message is forwarded, an MDN may have been issued for the recipient doing the forwarding and the recipient of the forwarded message may also cause an MDN to be generated.

 While Internet standards normally do not specify the behavior of user interfaces, it is strongly recommended that the user agent obtain the user's consent before sending an MDN.
 This consent could be obtained for each message through some sort of prompt or dialog box, or globally through the user's setting of a preference.
-The user might also indicate globally that MDNs are never to be sent or that a "denied" MDN is always sent in response to a request for an MDN.
+The user might also indicate globally that MDNs are to never be sent or that a "denied" MDN is always sent in response to a request for an MDN.

-MDNs SHOULD NOT be sent automatically if the address in the Disposition-Notification-To header differs from the address in the Return-Path header (see RFC 822 [2]).
+MDNs SHOULD NOT be sent automatically if the address in the Disposition-Notification-To header differs from the address in the Return-Path header (see [RFC-MSGFMT]).
 In this case, confirmation from the user SHOULD be obtained, if possible.
 If obtaining consent is not possible (e.g., because the user is not online at the time), then an MDN SHOULD NOT be sent.